mmallicoat/dental-demographics/reports/dental-demographics.rst

 The ACS data is published online and is available by HTTP or FTP.

+.. [#] They do, however, cross the boundaries of ZIP codes.

 Income and Age
 --------------

 The problem in question is which geographic regions provide the best opportunity for the placement of a dental practice.

-Most dental practices in the United States are privately owned [#]_.
+Most dental practices in the United States are privately owned.
 A sole dentist or partnership of dentists will finance the opening of a new dental practice themselves.
 Placing the practice in a location that it will be profitable is an important consideration.

-.. [#] Cite stat?

 Areas with higher incomes will spend more on dental care than lower incomes.
-This makes sense, since the socialized medical problems in the US (e.g., Medicaid and Medicare) do not generally provide dental insurance, [#]_ so the payments for dental services come from insurance companies and from the patient out-of-pocket.
+This makes sense, since the socialized medical programs in the US (e.g., Medicaid and Medicare) do not generally provide dental coverage, so the payments for dental services come from insurance companies and from the patient out-of-pocket.
 Areas with older populations will spend more on dental care, since older people have more dental problems and also because of the